New York City has stringent “pay to play” restrictions on contributions from people doing business with the city.

 No. Campaigns will receive regular statement reviews separate from the Doing Business Notifications.

-The CFB uses an automated system to identify potential matches of contributors to individuals in the DBDB.
-Each match is individually assessed, using information reported by the campaign and the information in the DBDB.
-If a match is unclear, the individual is researched further so that the CFB can be as certain as possible that the contributor is in the DBDB.
+The CFB uses an automated system to identify potential matches of contributors to people in the DBDB.
+Each match is individually assessed, using information reported by the campaign and contained in the DBDB.
+If a match is unclear, the individual is researched further so that the CFB can be as certain as possible whether the contributor is in the DBDB.

 The more complete and accurate the campaign’s reporting of contributor information, the less likely a mismatch is to occur.
-However, if a campaign believes a contributor has been incorrectly matched with a person in the DBDB, it must provide the CFB with records or data that would indicate the contributor is different than the one in the DBDB.
-The campaign could also send the CFB a signed statement from the contributor, asserting that s/he is not the individual in the DBDB and is not associated with the doing business entity in any capacity.
-Such a statement would only cause the CFB to reevaluate the match but cannot function as a request for removal (see below).
+However, if a campaign believes a contributor is not the person in the DBDB, it must provide the CFB with records or data to demonstrate this.
+The campaign could also send the CFB a signed statement from the contributor, asserting that s/he is not the person in the DBDB and is not associated with the doing business entity in any capacity.

 Because people may be in the DBDB in connection with organizations that do not employ them, simply stating that the contributor works for a different employer than the doing business entity is not sufficient.
-An example of a possible mismatch is a case where two individuals have the same name but different suffixes (e.g., Jr. and Sr.) and are reported without the suffix in either the DBDB or the campaign’s reporting.
+An example of a possible misidentification is a case where two individuals have the same name but different suffixes (e.g., Jr. and Sr.) and are reported without the suffix in either the DBDB or the campaign’s reporting.
 Campaigns can contact the CFB at 212-409-1800 or CFBDoingBusiness@nyccfb.info for guidance about what led to the match determination.

 Until you declare an office, the CFB will notify you of contributions exceeding the lowest doing business limit, which is $250.
 Although the CFB does not advise it, candidates may accept contributions up to the $400 limit while undeclared.
-If you decide to run for an office with a lower doing business limit, you risk non-compliance and must issue refunds of all contributions over-the-limit within 20 days of your office declaration (see Advisory Opinion No. 2010-3).
+If you do so and subsequently decide to run for an office with a lower doing business limit, you risk non-compliance and must issue refunds of all over-the-limit contributions within 20 days of your office declaration (see Advisory Opinion No. 2010-3).

 Any deductions or penalties will be based on the applicable limit for the office you eventually seek.